The Hill Fights

-The Hill Fights (also known as the First Battle of Khe Sanh) was a battle during the Vietnam War between the People's Army of Vietnam (PAVN) 325C Division and United States Marines on several hill masses north of the Khe Sanh Combat Base in northwest Quảng Trị Province.
+The Hill Fights (also known as the First Battle of Khe Sanh) took place during the Vietnam War between the People's Army of Vietnam (PAVN) 325C Division and United States Marines on several hill masses north of the Khe Sanh Combat Base in northwest Quảng Trị Province.

 Background

 On 20 April operational control of the Khe Sanh area passed to the 3rd Marine Regiment.

 On 22 April 1967 SLF Bravo comprising 2nd Battalion, 3rd Marines supported by HMM-164 had commenced Operation Beacon Star on the southern part of the Street Without Joy straddling Quảng Trị and Thừa Thiên Provinces against the Vietcong (VC) 6th Regiment and 810th and 812th Battalions.

 Battle

 Hill 861

 On 24 April, 2nd Platoon, Company B, 3rd Battalion, 3rd Marines moved to Hill 700 to establish a mortar position to support another Company.
 Five Marines then moved to Hill 861 (16°40′36″N 106°41′13″E) to establish an observation post, but as they entered a bamboo grove near the summit they were ambushed by the PAVN, killing four Marines.
 After this contact, a squad was sent to investigate, and rescued the lone survivor of the ambush.
 As they attempted to recover the bodies of the dead, they were met with fire and withdrew into the mortar position.
 Another squad moved to the ambush site and recovered two bodies, but as an evacuation helicopter approached the hilltop it was hit by heavy fire, which was suppressed by helicopter gunships.
 1st and 3rd Platoons, Company B were then ordered to move southeast across Hill 861 to cut off the PAVN but were hit by mortar fire, medevac helicopters were called in, attracting PAVN fire each time.
 1st and 3rd Platoons dug in for the night, while 2nd Platoon withdrew to Khe Sanh Combat Base.
 Marines losses for the day were 12 dead, two missing (later found dead) and 17 wounded.

 The next morning Company B continued its slow advance on Hill 861, hampered by fog, difficult terrain and PAVN fire.
 On the afternoon of 25 April, Company K, 3rd Marines (which was scheduled to relieve Company B at Khe Sanh from 29 April) arrived at Khe Sanh Base and immediately moved towards Hill 861 to support Company B. The 1st and 3rd Platoons of Company K moved up Hill 861 on different approaches and 1st Platoon was hit by fire from well-entrenched PAVN 300m from the summit.
 2nd Platoon was sent to reinforce 1st Platoon and the fighting continued until nightfall when the Marines dug in.
 At 18:00 Company K, 9th Marines was flown into Khe Sanh to support the attack.